UtkarshRedd/Udacity-Data-Scientist-NanoDegree/README.md

 * Sci-kit learn 0.24.2
 * Matplotlib 3.3.4
 * Seaborn 0.11.1

-USed Anaconda Distribution and Jupyter Notebooks for Python coding
+Used Anaconda Distribution and Jupyter Notebooks for Python coding

 **Project Motivation**
 ----